sanikk/algolabra/documentation/progress_report_week_4.md

 Adapted fringe search to use the new map.
 Still missing corners, and heuristics ~~is~~ was giving some very strange results.
 (1,1) => (0,0) cost: 1.414....(1,1) => (2,2) cost 0.5858.
-Silly bug(tm).
+Silly bug(tm), now squashed.

 I now want to do two different directed versions of fringe search, if time permits.
+I will do those before map-fitting A* for next week.